HeavenFox/coursepad/INSTALLING.md

 # Installing CoursePad.me

 Thank you for contributing to CoursePad.me!
-In order to start coding, you will need to set up development environment first.
+In order to start coding, you will need to set up your development environment first.

 CoursePad.me is an offline-first single-page application (SPA).
 Therefore, the vast majority of the code (and development) is in frontend, written in TypeScript (with some legacy JavaScript which need to be converted or removed).
 The backend is written in Go, and supports features such as sharing and syncing.
 In addition, there is a roster database updater, written in python, whose job is to load the roster from university registrar and convert it into a format CoursePad.me understands.

-As a rule of thumb, in the majority of the cases, you will not need to install the backend environment, because CoursePad.me is designed to function as such.
+As a rule of thumb, in the majority of the cases, you will not need to install the backend environment.
+CoursePad.me can function without one.

 This tutorial assumes that you use a Unix-like environment.
 CoursePad.me is written on macOS (née OS X) and the server runs Ubuntu 12.04.
 Windows will probably work but YMMV.